Process Recycling feature causes HTTP event notifier to be unreliable

 6. The message is never sent

-#4 Updated by bmbouter about 3 years ago
+#4 Updated by bmbouter over 3 years ago

 To fix this I recommend we stop using threading at all here.
 I believe using threading here made sense when Pulp ran entirely in httpd in Pulp 2.3-.
 With the tasking system it makes no sense to try to send the notification asynchronously.
 We should combine all of the send logic into the handle_event() call and remove threading entirely from the http event notifier module.

-#7 Updated by mhrivnak about 3 years ago
+#7 Updated by mhrivnak over 3 years ago

 The reason threading was kept is so that an unresponsive web server could not stall Pulp tasks.
 Consider a web server that takes a long time to respond, or is in poor health and takes indefinitely.
 We need some way to make sure that does not cause Pulp tasks to grind to a halt.